intel/linux-sgx/external/ippcp_internal/README.md

    * tag: [ippcp_2021.3](https://github.com/intel/ipp-crypto/tree/ippcp_2021.3)

 In order to build your own IPP crypto, please follow below steps:
-1. Download the prebuilt mitigation tools package `as.ld.objdump.gold.{ver}.tar.gz` from [01.org](https://download.01.org/intel-sgx/latest/linux-latest/), extract the package and copy the tools to `/usr/local/bin`.
+1. Download the prebuilt mitigation tools package `as.ld.objdump.{ver}.tar.gz` from [01.org](https://download.01.org/intel-sgx/latest/linux-latest/), extract the package and copy the tools to `/usr/local/bin`.
 2. Read the ipp-crypto README to prepare your build environment.
 3. Make sure ipp-crypto source code are prepared.
 4. Build the target ippcp library with the prepared Makefile: